 Butyric Acid in Foods

-You can also eat foods rich in butyric acid, the food-based form of butyrate.
+You can also eat foods rich in butyric acid.

-The best source of butyrate is dairy from cows.
-That’s because cows produce loads of butyrate (and other SCFAs) in their guts by digesting plant material.
+Dairy is the best source.
+That’s because cows produce a lot of butyrate (and other SCFAs) in their guts when they digest the plants they eat.

-Pro tip: Favor raw or cultured dairy products from grass-fed or pasture-raised cows.
-As a bonus, these butyrate-rich foods are also perfect keto foods.
+Pro tip: Choose raw or cultured dairy products from grass-fed or pasture-raised cows as much as possible.
+As a bonus, these foods are also perfect keto foods.

-If you don’t want to change your diet (or if you want extra butyrate), you can also take a butyrate supplement.
+If you don’t want to change your diet, you can take a supplement instead.

-Butyrate supplements are promising, but they’re still in the early stages of research.
-And without more evidence in humans, it’s hard to say whether taking a butyrate supplement is helpful.
+Butyrate supplements are promising, but research is still in the early stages.
+Without more evidence in humans, it’s hard to say whether taking a supplement is helpful.

-Instead, focus on boosting your internal butyrate production.
+Instead, focus on increasing your body’s own butyrate production.